okta/okta-auth-java/README.md

 Construct a client instance by passing it your Okta domain name and API token:

-[//]: # (NOTE: code snippets in this README are updated automatically via a Maven plugin by running: mvn okta-code-snippet:snip.okta:okta-code-snippet-maven-plugin:snip)
+[//]: # (NOTE: code snippets in this README are updated automatically via a Maven plugin by running: mvn okta-code-snippet:snip)

 [//]: # (method: createClient)
 ```java